Greek Island Hopping

 turn white.
 Fireworks explode above the fortress, and people embrace in joy.

 International ferries from the Minoan and Strinzis Lines stop at Corfu at least twice daily en route to Patras.
-A deck class ticket (pullman seats, or spread out your sleeping bag on an interior deck) costs $20 for the eight-hour
+A deck class ticket (pullman seats, or spread out your sleeping bag on an interior deck) is an 8-hour

 Once on board, buy a bus ticket to Athens.
-After a scenic four-hour journey through the rugged mountains of the Peloponnesian peninsula, capped off with a short lunch stop, the ferry’s bus will deposit you near Olympic stadium.
-Hop the metro to the port of Piraeus and either buy a ticket for Rhodes in the metro station, or wander down the waterfront and try your luck with a travel agent.
-A deck class ticket costs $30 for the
+After a scenic 4-hour journey through the rugged mountains of the Peloponnesian peninsula, capped off with a short lunch stop, the ferry’s bus will deposit you near Olympic stadium.
+Hop the metro to the port of Piraeus and either buy a ticket for Rhodes in the metro station, or wander down the waterfront and try your luck with a travel age

 Your ferry ticket permits you to get off and on at any stop before Rhodes, the world’s best-preserved medieval city.
 Bubbling Italian fountains lie not far from a temple to Aphrodite, mosques and minarets adjoin the Palace